-As of 31 July 2017, non-current assets decreased by €1,120.3 million from €5,865.4 million in the prior year to €4,745.1 million.
-The decrease was primarily attributed to the impairment to goodwill and intangible assets, which decreased from €3,617 million in 2016 to €2,652 million in 2017 as a result of a goodwill impairment of €103 million to the Group's Germany business and impairments of €757 million in North America.
+As of 31 July 2017, non-current assets decreased by $\notin 1,120.3$ million from $\notin 5,865.4$ million in the prior year to $\notin 4,745.1$ million.
+The decrease was primarily attributed to the impairment to goodwill and intangible assets, which decreased from $\notin 3,617$ million in 2016 to $\notin 2,652$ million in 2017 as a result of a goodwill impairment of $\notin 103$ million to the Group's Germany business and impairments of $\notin 757$ million in North America.

-The non-current liabilities as of 31 July 2017 amounted to €798 million (31 July 2016: €2,501.1 million).
-The decrease in non-current liabilities was primarily due to the reduction in long-term interest-bearing loans and borrowings from €1,964 million as at 31 July 2016 to €383 million as at 31 July 2017, mainly because all outstanding amounts on the Group's syndicated bank revolving credit facility and term loan borrowings were presented as current liabilities as of 31 July 2017, reflecting the Group's then-existing obligation to repay those facilities within the next 12 months, despite the fact that the terms of a new five-year unsecured facility had been agreed to (but not utilised).
+The non-current liabilities as of 31 July 2017 amounted to \notin 798 million (31 July 2016: \notin 2,501.1 million).
+The decrease in non-current liabilities was primarily due to the reduction in long-term interest-bearing loans and borrowings from \notin 1,964 million as at 31 July 2016 to \notin 383 million as at 31 July 2017, mainly because all outstanding amounts on the Group's syndicated bank revolving credit facility and term loan borrowings were presented as current liabilities as of 31 July 2017, reflecting the Group's then-existing obligation to repay those facilities within the next 12 months, despite the fact that the terms of a new five-year unsecured facility had been agreed to (but not utilised).

-The current liabilities as of 31 July 2017 amounted to €2,701.5 million (31 July 2016: €1,242.3 million).
-The significant increase was due in large part to the Group utilising the available capacity of its syndicated bank revolving credit facility, its term loan facility and its existing cash resources to redeem all of its outstanding private placements, which totalled €1,209.5 million at the time of redemption.
-As of 31 July 2017, all outstanding amounts on the Group's syndicated bank revolving credit facility and term loan borrowings were presented as current liabilities, reflecting the Group's then-existing obligation to repay those facilities within the next 12 months, despite the fact that the terms of a new five-year unsecured facility had been agreed to (but not utilised).
+The current liabilities as of 31 July 2017 amounted to $\notin 2,701.5$ million (31 July 2016: $\notin 1,242.3$ million).
+The significant increase was due in large part to the Group utilising the available capacity of its syndicated bank revolving credit facility, its term loan facility and its existing cash resources to redeem all of its outstanding private placements, which totalled $\notin 1,209.5$ million at the time of redemption.
+As of 31 July 2017, all outstanding amounts on the Group's syndicated bank revolvings were presented as current liabilities, reflecting the Group's then-existing obligation to repay those facilities within the next 12 months, despite the fact that the terms of a new five-year unsecured facility had been agreed to (but not utilised).

-Equity as of 31 July 2017 amounted to €2,201.7 million (31 July 2016: €3,187.8 million).
+Equity as of 31 July 2017 amounted to $\notin 2,201.7$ million (31 July 2016: $\notin 3,187.8$ million).
 The reduction in equity was primarily attributable to the loss for the financial year ended 31 July 2017, which reduced retained earnings and other reserves, as well as dividends to equity shareholders and hybrid instrument accrued dividends.